Bob Hýsek

-Bob Hýsek (Robert Hýsek; born 4 July 1974, Uherské Hradiště, Czechoslovakia), is a Czech translator from English, an editor, publisher, publicist, and organiser and populariser of slam poetry.
+Bob Hýsek (Robert Hýsek; born 4 July 1974, in Uherské Hradiště, Czechoslovakia), is a Czech translator from English, an editor, publisher, publicist, and organiser and populariser of slam poetry.
 He teaches at the Department of English and American Studies, Palacký University Olomouc Faculty of Arts.

 Life, Work Experience

 He grew up in Orlová, and studied English and Czech at the Palacký University Olomouc Faculty of Arts (1992–1999).
 He currently teaches slam poetry and literary translation from English to Czech at his alma mater.
 Previously, he also taught poetry translation, American Studies, and science fiction there.

 He has translated poetry and prose from English into Czech, notably Philip K. Dick, Jack Kerouac, Nick Cave, Allen Ginsberg, and especially Charles Bukowski.
 He is also the author of the study Karel Bukowski - stary chachar ostravski [Karel Bukowski – Notes on a Dirty Old Ostrava Man], in which he reveals the "true" identity of the American writer as the Ostrava-born emigrant Karel Bukowski.

-In 2012, he started as the proofreader of the bi-monthly Legalizace magazine, and from 2017-2022 he was its managing editor.
+In 2012, he started as the proofreader of the bi-monthly Legalizace magazine, and from 2017 to 2022 he was its managing editor.
 He is the co-founder (2018, with publicist Lukáš Hurt and publisher Robert Veverka) and editor of the popular-professional magazine Konopí [Cannabis] and editor-in-chief of its English version, Cannabis Therapy Magazine.
 He writes for cannabis periodicals under the pseudonym Bohumil Sazinka.